zidarsk8/ggrc-core/doc/pull_request_reviews.md

 the PR has temporarily been rejected, and what needs to be done before it can be merged.

+On the other hand, if the PR looks good, it can be merged immediately (subject to the conditions described in the [next section](#merging-pull-requests)).

+Sometimes, however, a PR looks good, but the reviewer is nevertheless not yet 100% confident with merging it, usually due to its complexity and/or size, or his own lesser familiarity with the project codebase.
+In such cases, the reviewer can still express the approval of the PR, but defer the final verdict on merging to other reviewers.

-On the other hand, if the PR looks good to merge, the reviewer expresses this by giving a thumb-up icon in a comment (:+1:).
-For this reason, the thumb-up icon _should not_ be used in other comments, as it might give a false impression that the pull request has been verified and confirmed.
+An approval is given by posting a comment containing a thumb-up icon (:+1:).
+For this reason, this icon icon _should not_ be used in regular comments, as it might mislead somebody to a false conclusion.

+#### Merging pull requests

+A pull request can be merged if all of the following is true:

+* _You_ have gone through all the verification steps and concluded that everything works as expected (other people's approvals by themselves _are not enough_!),
+* All automatic continuous integration checks have passed,
+* The pull request does not contain **any of your commits**.
+You are not allowed to merge your own work, including the pull requests that you have at least partially contributed to.

 #### Using GitHub labels